losvald/benchmarks-game/README.md

 `git clone --recurse-submodules`),
 you need to create symbolic links in your MiniScala(2)'s `library` to reference the corresponding libraries in the `lib` directory.

+## Correctness and test cases

+The MiniScala ports are tested in the full-fledged Scala: see the project rooted at `other-lang/miniscala/`, from which the MiniScala ports are largely auto-generated.